opendp/dp-wizard/README.md

 ## Contributions

 There are several ways to contribute.
 First, if you find DP Wizard useful, please [let us know](https://docs.google.com/forms/d/e/1FAIpQLScaGdKS-vj-RrM7SCV_lAwZmxQ2bOqFrAkyDp4djxTqkTkinA/viewform) and we'll spend more time on this project.
 If DP Wizard doesn't work for you, we also want to know that!
-Please [file a bug report](https://github.com/opendp/dp-wizard/issues/new/choose) and we'll look into it.
+Please [file an issue](https://github.com/opendp/dp-wizard/issues/new/choose) and we'll look into it.

-We also welcome PRs, but if you have an idea for a new feature it may be helpful to get in touch before you get started, to make sure your idea is in line with our vision.
+We also welcome PRs, but if you have an idea for a new feature, it may be helpful to get in touch before you begin, to make sure your idea is in line with our vision:
 - The DP Wizard codebase shouldn't actually contain any differential privacy algorithms.
 This project is a thin wrapper around the [OpenDP library](https://github.com/opendp/opendp/), and that's where new algorithms should be added.
-- DP Wizard isn't trying to do everything: The OpenDP library is rich, and exposing more than a fraction of that functionality would require a ton of user interface code, and result in a more confusing tool.
+- DP Wizard isn't trying to do everything: The OpenDP library is rich, and DP Wizard exposes only a fraction of that functionality so the user isn't overwhelmed by details.
-- DP Wizard wants to model the correct application of differential privacy.
-While comparing DP results and the unnoised statistics can use useful for education, it's not something we would do.
+- DP Wizard tries to model the correct application of differential privacy.
+For example, while comparing DP results and unnoised statistics can be useful for education, that's not something this application will offer.

 With those caveats in mind, feel free to [file a feature request](https://github.com/opendp/dp-wizard/issues/new/choose), or chat with us at our [online office hour](https://harvard.zoom.us/j/98058847683), usually Tuesdays and Thursdays at 11am Eastern.